 Unsupervised swimming is allowed at Bryant Grove in the designated swimming beach area.
+To prevent over-crowding on the swim beach, the park reserves the right to close the entrance gate to Bryant Grove.
 Swimming in Couchville Lake and in the area of boat ramps is prohibited.
 Visitors should use caution as the lake bottom is hazardous and you must swim at your own risk.

 The Jones Mill Mountain Bike Trail is located in the Bryant Grove Recreation Area.
 It features two loops: one two-mile loop and one four-mile loop.
 These trails offer a variety of challenges to mountain bikers and a great view of the lake from Bald Knob.
 Hikers are also welcome on the bike trail.